 The State of Iowa requires that the business be covered by both General/Professional liability and Workman’s Compensation.

-The Iowa Department of Health has determined that no DPH granted license is required in order to operate a Home Care Agency but the agency can still be penalized for not following best practice for operation and take complaints very seriously.
-No Home Care Agency can operate with out an Administrator and Alternately qualified individual to run the home care business who are over the age of 18 and have a GED or higher.
+The Iowa Department of Health has determined that no DPH granted license is required to operate a Home Care Agency, but the agency can still be penalized for not following best practice for operation and take complaints very seriously.
+No Home Care Agency can operate without an Administrator and Alternately qualified individual to run the home care business who are over the age of 18 and have a GED or higher.
 All Key Staff and owner(s) should be able pass a background check.

 Our home care license and home care business startup consultants can help with providing best practice standards.
 Call us today.

-Your home care business will need staff in order to open its doors in Iowa the key staff/managers need to be identified in the initial process.
-Hiring the staff and making sure they get paid is an important part of starting your home care business.
+Your home care business will need staff to open its doors in Iowa the key staff/managers need to be identified in the initial process.
+Hiring the staff and making sure they get paid is an important part of starting your home care business in Iowa.
 This process can be done by the home care business owners or a professional equipped to handle these situations.
 The state of Iowa has very specific laws associated with being an employer.
 This can make or break the agency if they do not follow the letter of the law.